datacraft-paris/workshop-pydantic/src/workshop_pydantic/pydantic_tutorial.md

 ### Common Use Cases

-- Validating incoming data in web APIs (e.g., FastAPI)
+- **Validating incoming data in web APIs (e.g., FastAPI)**
+- **Generating structured objects from raw or AI-generated input**
-- Managing environment variables and application settings
+- **Managing environment variables and application settings**
 - Structuring and validating inputs in data engineering pipelines
 - Securing internal tools through enforced data contracts
 - Ensuring clean boundaries between components in large codebases

+*These use cases make Pydantic a strong tool for both backend robustness and data modeling.*

 ### Why Pydantic Is Powerful